Codesee-io/docs/README.md

+> This repository is archived.
+We've moved our docs to a different platform.

 # CodeSee documentation

 This is the [documentation website](https://docs.codesee.io/en/latest/) repo for [CodeSee](https://www.codesee.io/), a tool to help you visually understand your codebase.